-Every Saturday from May through November, the farmers’ market turns the Marktplatz into a haven for food lovers.
+Every Saturday from May through November, the farmers’ market turns Marktplatz (market square) into a haven for food lovers.
 You’ll find everything from fruit and veg, bread and cheese, Italian Olives and German woodstove bread to exotic dried fruit.
-And much more.
+And lots more.

 Apart from the farmers’ market, there’s also a smaller weekly market happening all year round on Wednesdays and Saturdays.

 In addition, St. Gallen hosts two seasonal markets.
 One in spring (April) and one in autumn (October).
-Those markets last more than a week and are combined with the funfair with its rollercoasters, Ferris wheels and merry-go-rounds.
+Those markets last over a week and are combined with a funfair.

-At this market, you can buy everyhing you need.
-And everything you don‘t need, too.
-There are gummy bears, gingerbread hearts, gloves, shoe polish, houshold equipment, backpacks, clothes, Magenbrot (#1 in this post), beer and sausages.
+At those to annual markets, you can buy almost everything.
+Gummy bears, gingerbread hearts, gloves, shoe polish, household equipment, backpacks, clothes, Magenbrot (#1 in this post), beer, sausages.
 The list goes on.

 One last thing...

-If all this information hasn’t been enough for you yet, I highly recommend checking out the “Wohin” guide about St. Gallen.
-I went to school with the person who created it and I think it’s a fantastic resource for everyone spending time in St. Gallen.
+If all this information hasn't given you enough ideas yet, I recommend checking out the "Wohin" guide.
+I went to school with the person behind this site and I think it’s a fantastic resource for everyone spending time in St. Gallen.
 Visitors and locals.

-In this guide, you’ll recognise some of the points I mentioned above.
-But there are loads of additional tips, too.
-Especially about eating, drinking and partying.
+You’ll recognise some of the points from this post but there are loads of additional tips, too.
+Especially in terms of eating, drinking and partying.